Rylan-Meilutis/gpio_manager/readme.md

 ## Support

-- If you have any issues with the library please contact me in class or via the discussion board on brightspace.
+- If you have any issues with the library please reach out in the discussions tab, or open an issue if you find a bug.

 ## Coming Soon